gazwinter/iPhoneRingToneMaker/README.md

 ## Development

-iPhoneRingToneMaker is currently in a very early stage of development and has to be compiled from the source code, at the moment it doesnt have most of the functionality.
+iPhoneRingToneMaker is currently has to be compiled from the source code.
+Once all the bugs are ironed out i will create an installer.